-Even experienced marketing agencies can suffer from analysis paralysis.
+Even experienced marketers can suffer from the occasional bout of analysis paralysis.
 Google Ads is a complex advertising platform with a lot of metrics to dig into, so instead of trying to look at every available data point, you'll need to maintain clarity and focus.

 There are some key Google Ads metrics that your agency needs to keep an eye on daily to optimize your client campaigns and improve ROI.
 And keeping a watchful eye on one of the largest advertising platforms in the world is critical.
 Despite shifts in the market, Google Ads is still the 800-pound gorilla in the PPC advertising space, accounting for 44.3% of global digital ad spending.